 From an African Pygmy Hedgehog to a pure white horse!

-That is the range of Village to Villa’s Amazing Animals – encountered during our year of travel in 4 countries.
+That is the range of Village to Villa’s Amazing Animals – encountered during our year of living like locals in 4 countries.
 For us, one of the attractions of house and pet sitting – is the animals.

 During our Village to Villa year long adventure in 4 countries, we came across a collection of animals that gave joy to us as well as to their owners.
 It was amazing how quickly they become attached to us, as we settled into their homes and routines.
 With their owners away, they needed us to give them more than meals.
 They also needed the love, affection and security that they are used to having.
 And the more we gave, the more they gave back.